 Android is growing rapidly.
-On 3rd September 2013 it has reached coveted 1 billion activations mark.
+On 3rd September 2013, it has reached coveted 1 billion activations mark.
 There are 7 billion people on this planet.
-1 in every 7 person has an Android device.
+1 in every 7 people has an Android device.
 Compared to Apple which has 600 Million activations on Sep.
 10th 2013 it is clear that the gap is growing wider and we don’t see any sign of Android looking back.

 Who is responsible for this fragmentation?

 Who is responsible for Android?
 Google, without any doubt.

 And who is responsible for this fragmentation?
 For the old versions not being upgraded?
 The operating system and the hardware vendors.
 Problem is that the vendors are not releasing OS upgrades to older phones.

 We can understand that the latest OS versions are more capable at the same time more resource hungry than their predecessors.
 One can’t get them running on some of the older devices with lesser CPU and memory.
 But what stops people from getting the latest OS on their top-end phones?
 Looking at the approach of hardware vendors (flooding the market by many options) it is evident that it is impossible for the vendors to provide the upgrades to their older phones similar to Apple.
 (As of today Samsung sells at least 84 Android-based phones in the US market (Ref: http://www.samsung.com/us/mobile/cell-phones/all-products).
 Add that to the list of phones which are taken out of the market, and we can be sure that it’s one colossal task in which the company would not have any interest at all.

 Android fragmentation by the size of market share by OEMs

 Understanding the problem, a little more